nikitastupin/clairvoyance/.github/CONTRIBUTING.md

 ## Issues

-If you have encountered an bug or want to propose your idea, you can open a new issue on the github.
+If you have encountered a bug or want to propose an idea, you can open [a new issue on GitHub](https://github.com/nikitastupin/clairvoyance/issues/new).

-### Best practices
+### Best Practices

 1. Check for existing issues before opening a new one.
 If you find a similar one, add more details to it instead of creating a duplicate.
 2. Use relevant template and follow it.
 3. Add relevant details, it helps us in triaging and further steps.

-## Code contribution
+## Code Contribution

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

 ### Developer Environment Setup